Page Experience Matters: The Mobile-Friendly Site

 You can make a website mobile friendly by following best practices outlined by Google and a seasoned SEO expert.
 One size does not fit all when it comes to a mobile strategy.

-If you’re getting ready to make your site more friendly to mobile users, you have four basic steps:
+If you’re ready to make your site more friendly to mobile users, you need to follow four basic steps:

 1. Test Your Current Site